 In summary, human capital management is important for:

 - Recruiting, hiring, and retaining the right talent.

-- Enabling career choices through personalised learning experiences, mentorship opportunities and career path visibility.
+- Enabling career choices through personalized learning experiences, mentorship opportunities, and career path visibility.

 - Enabling employees to perform to their highest potential.

 Human capital management software supports all aspects of the HCM function and eliminates manual processes.
 Such software may bring talent planning, management, and analytics together in a single system so companies can help people reach their full potential now and into the future.
 The best HCM software makes it possible for a company to manage HCM processes effectively and support its workforce in faster, smarter, and more agile ways than it ever could before.

 At Workday, human capital management software is an all-in-one solution.
 Instead of having separate applications for talent management, workforce analytics, and so on, human capital management software integrates those functions into one platform.
 What’s more, HCM software can help an organization plan future staffing needs by sharing information with other enterprise applications, such as payroll or financial management software.
 HCM software may be sold stand-alone or as part of a larger enterprise solution.

 How does an HCM system enable employee success?

 Today, a shift in the fundamental nature of work, new technology, and the needs of new generations are changing how work gets done, employees engage, and organizations operate.
 As a result, companies are reimagining performance management to focus on the future rather than past contributions.